 Certain emergency conditions may arise under which it is advisable that people remain inside.
 This is often referred to as shelter in place.
 In such instances, you will be advised by College or community safety officials to remain indoors with doors and windows closed.
 It is important to follow the directions of campus officials and other community safety workers.

 There are a number of helpful resources available online to assist in any personal preparations you may wish to make.
 The following websites are a good starting point for basic emergency preparations:

 Barnard's Emergency Number: 212-854-6666

-If off-campus in the event of emergency, including residents of Cathedral Gardens (W 110th St) and College Residence (610 W 110th St): dial 911
+If off-campus in the event of an emergency, including residents of Cathedral Gardens (W 110th St) and College Residence (610 W 110th St): Dial 911

 Active Shooter Information

 Emergency preparedness training includes information about response to Active Shooter circumstances.
-The College utilizes guidance provided by the Department of Homeland Security, FEMA and New York City and State Emergency Management.
-Download a helpful summary of instructions to avoid-barricade-confront extreme violence, such as an active shooter situation.
+The College utilizes guidance provided by the Department of Homeland Security, FEMA, and New York City and State Emergency Management.
+Download a helpful summary of instructions to Avoid-Barricade-Confront (ABC) extreme violence, such as an active shooter situation.

 Barnard has taken the following steps to increase our emergency preparedness:

 - Barnard’s Emergency Management Plan has been updated and provides for a clear communications protocol and the formation of an Emergency Management Team to respond to large-scale campus and citywide emergencies.
 Senior members of the staff remain in regular contact with local, state, and federal agencies and receive the most up-to-date information and advice on the nature of the risks and the precautions to be taken.
 Our AVP for CARES attends regular briefings offered by the NYC Police concerning the City’s emergency preparedness.